streamr-dev/network/docs/docs/streamr-testnets/testnets.md

 We're offering DATA prizes for quality contributions to the following categories:
 - On-chain metric dashboards
 - Fine grained monitoring tools such as email notifications
+- 📸 Show off your setup by posting it to the #StreamrNodeContest on X. If it's the prettiest 😍, greenest 🍃, most sophisticated 🎛️, or uniquely different 🌀, you could snag $100 in DATA as a bonus reward at the month's end!

 ### Safety
 **Please be aware of some important safety tips during the testnets:**